Heyuri/ksphp-plus-en/readme.md

 ### 2022/05/06
 * Moved bbs.php to index.php
 * readme.md: Change recommended permissions settings

+### Unknown dates (Heyuri version)
+* Wholly translated to English
+* Added kaomoji buttons
+* Changed line height to 1
+* Commented out the CSS for browsers to break lines
+* Added a javascript for making it easy for users to break lines
+* Commented out Gikoneko(擬古猫)'s YouTube embedding function
+* Implemented a javascript for YouTube embedding
+* Added Javascript for thumbnailing images, by default it's set to only work for Uploader@Heyuri

+### 2024/10/16
+* Migrated to PHP8
+* Renamed index.php back to bbs.php
+* Moved JS files to a separate directory

 ## ToDo:
 * View posts by thread